 Electronic distribution channels such as the Internet are shifting the balance of power from financial services providers to customers.
 This is largely due to the increas-ing number of choices available to customers and to declining switching barriers (Mols, 2000).
 For these reasons, the enrichment of relationships with customers has become an important issue.
-Greenland argued that personal relationship building is highly desirable for financial services institutions, as relationships can be actively cultivated to promote the company's image and stimulate cross selling.
+Greenland (1994) was one of the earliest to suggest this in his work about rationalisation and restructuring in the U.K. Financial Sector.
+He argued that personal relationship building is highly desirable for financial services institutions, as relationships can be actively cultivated to promote the company's image and stimulate cross selling.
 Greenland's (1994) work was focused on using branch banking for this purpose.
 Modern data mining and customer relationship management software has added another dimension to this proposition, which may now also change the e-channels to personalise financial services at an individual or a segment level.
 Some organizations such as the Bank B are already making progress in this area (see Chapter VIII).